kobotoolbox/kobotoolbox-org-v2/_posts/2021-03-26-the-syrian-refugee-crisis-in-lebanon-and-how-kobotoolbox-is-aiding-humanitarian-efforts.md

 With few teams on the ground, limited time and harsh conditions, efficient and robust means of collecting and managing data are critical.

-> "The operation decided to use KoBoToolbox mainly since it is a free open-source tool for data collection, works offline, easy to create forms and users on the server, and is used by most of the humanitarian actors.
+> "The operation decided to use KoboToolbox mainly since it is a free open-source tool for data collection, works offline, easy to create forms and users on the server, and is used by most of the humanitarian actors.
 Hence, data collectors require minimum training to configure and use the forms.
 In addition to that, forms are easily integrated into other systems for monitoring and for creating dashboards." —  Raffi Kouzoudjian, UNHCR

-The UNHCR has been working with KoBoToolbox since 2016 to ensure that their humanitarian efforts on the ground are more streamlined and impactful.
+The UNHCR has been working with KoboToolbox since 2016 to ensure that their humanitarian efforts on the ground are more streamlined and impactful.

 Learn more about the UNHCR's ongoing efforts in Lebanon and Syria's neighbours